 What is Service Function Chaining (SFC)?

-Service Function Chaining (SFC) is a method to define the sequence of network services that data packets must pass through, optimizing resource use and enhancing network efficiency.
+SFC is a method to route data packets through a sequence of network services like firewalls and load balancers, optimizing resource use and enhancing performance.

 How does SFC improve network security?